KostasThan/FTTSApi/README.md

 ## NOTE:
-To build the project make sure to include the libraries on the build path that are located under the folder src/resources/libs.
+To build the project make sure to include the libraries in the build path.
+The said libraries are located under the folder src/resources/libs.